“Let’s all go to the lob-by.

 But in March 1915 an ad placed the Isis at North Main and 24th streets—one block south—the location of the New Isis.
 It presented both live entertainment and films.

 Resurrection of the New Isis has been the dream of several entrepreneurs for years.
-Now new owner Jeffrey Smith hopes to bring the theater back to life as the “Downtown Cowtown at the Isis.”
+Now new owner Jeffrey Smith hopes to renovate the building and bring the theater back to life as the “Downtown Cowtown at the Isis.”

 Also on North Main, at 1440, was the Roseland Theater.
 It was later renamed “Rose Theater” and then “Marine Theater.”
 The building is now the home of Artes de la Rosa cultural arts center, which occasionally presents films.